 Before we jump into the different performance characteristics of these two cartridges, let’s step back and compare the specifications of these two cartridges.
 Just from this knowledge, we can begin to tell where some differences in performance might pop up and it will also make the results of the proceeding sections make more sense.

 There are some similarities in the bullet case dimensions between these two cartridges.
-The 7mm-08 bullet diameter is only about 7 one-hundredths of an inch wider in diameter with the same difference in the neck diameters, which makes sense.
+The 7mm-08 bullet diameter is only about 7 one-thousandths of an inch wider in diameter with the same difference in the neck diameters, which makes sense.
 We also see that the two cartridges have the same base diameter, though the .270 Win case is much longer than the 7mm-08 case even though they share the base diameter.

 The bullet of the .270 also does not sit down in the casing enough to reduce the cartridge space so with a case length of half an inch longer, and the same difference in overall cartridge length, it can hold more propellant.
 It is also rated to handle 5,000 more psi of pressure than the 7mm-08 cartridge.
 Now, cartridges are not loaded with the maximum amount of powder charge, especially from the manufacturer.
 But, this often means that they can load the cartridge with more capacity with more propellant than the smaller casing.